 In addition to protecting habitats, conservationists are also working to educate local communities about the importance of protecting tree kangaroos and other wildlife.
 This includes teaching people about the benefits that come from preserving these animals, such as providing food and resources for local communities.
 Conservationists are also working with local communities to reduce hunting pressure on tree kangaroos by providing alternative sources of food and income.

-See also What is Triggerfish Animal
+See also What is Tibetan Fox Animal

 Finally, conservationists are also working to mitigate some of the impacts of climate change on tree kangaroos.
 This includes developing strategies to help protect forests from fire and drought, which can cause significant damage to habitats.
 In addition, conservationists are monitoring populations to ensure they remain healthy in spite of changing climatic conditions.